image-js/image-js-docs/docs/Tutorials/ROI analysis.md

 ![Biggest rois](./images/roiAnalysis/biggestCells.jpg)

+This provides us with a certain number of regions (colored in blue).
 The selected regions can be investigated further.
 For instance, we can use property like `roundness` to see how close the region's shape is to a circle.
-Let's put arbitrarily 0.9 as a limit (the coefficient for a perfect circle will be 1).
+Let's put 0.9 as a limit (the coefficient for a perfect circle will be 1).

 ```ts
 let roundestRois = [];